 - Content-area specialization — Advanced study of English/language arts, mathematics, social studies, and/or science

-- Curriculum and instruction — Focus areas include reading specialist, special education, and elementary and secondary education
+- Curriculum and instruction — Focus areas include reading specialist, special education, and elementary education

 - Educational technology — Training to prepare instructional designers (librarians, curriculum specialists, and others) for all education levels and prepare personnel development specialists for business.
 Some online and hybrid courses

 - Elementary education — To pursue initial licensure at the graduate level, you must be a liberal studies major or the equivalent with a B average in related courses.
 Additional training opportunities available through an agreement with the Vermont Higher Education Collaborative (VT-HEC)